 - Hike to the famed Tiger's Nest monastery

-- Visit Phobjikha - the Valley of the Cranes
+- Visit Phobjikha, the so-called "Valley of the Cranes"

-|Day 3||Phobjikha - the Valley of the Cranes||Phobjikha|
+|Day 3||Explore Phobjikha, the "Valley of the Cranes"||Phobjikha|

 |Day 6||Hike to the Tiger's Nest Monastery||Paro|